bhk/scam/reference.md

     can be used only with `define` (not with `declare`) and only for function definitions.

-    An inline function definition defines both a function and a macro associated with the same symbol.
+    An inline function definition defines both a function variable and a macro associated with the same symbol.
 When the name is used in a function call expression, the macro will be expanded in place.
-In all other ways, it is the same as a function definition, so it can be passed to functions that require a function argument, and it can be used by Make code.
+Unlike a compound macro, however, an inline function can be recursive (the first invocation will be as a macro, recursive invocations will be via the function).

-    Beware that macro invocations can differ semantically from function invocations in that arguments may be evaluated more than once.
+    Beware that macro invocations (and inline function invocations) can differ semantically from ordinary function invocations in that arguments may be evaluated more than once or not at all.

 Some examples: